JimSeker/googleplayAPI/legacy/README.md

 Learn more about [Health Connect](https://developer.android.com/guide/health-and-fitness/health-connect) and how to integrate with the API.

+ `GoogleLoginDemo` is a example of how to use the new login APIs.
+This example is so very basic that is doesn't do anything other then login.
+As note, if you run this example of two devices with the same user and login on one device, then start the activity on the second device, it will already be logged in.
+Uses the now deprecated play-services-auth.

 These are example code for University of Wyoming, Cosc 4730 Mobile Programming course and Cosc 4735 Advanced Mobile Programming course.
 All examples are for Android.